Indonesia: Sulawesi - July 2007

 Landscapes of rice fields, between Londa and Tilanga.
 (Sulawesi, Indonesia, July 2007)

-Tilanga is a kind of bowl in the rock.
+Tilanga is a kind of basin in the rock.
 The water is very cold, very clear.
-We are under the trees, it's good.
-It's a place where young people, local families, holidays or weekends meet.
+We are under the cover of trees, it is good.
+It is a place where young people, families of the area, meet during the vacations or the weekend.

-I hardly arrived when a group of young girls spotted me and waved at me.
-I join them trying not to break my face on the irregular rocks that line the body of water.
-Boys of the same age, a little further, watch me approach.
+I had barely arrived when a group of young girls spotted me and waved at me.
+I join them while trying not to break my face on the irregular rocks which border the water.
+Boys of the same age, a little further, observe me approaching.

-I make friends at the pool.
-Uny, 21, who is studying English to become a teacher, is happy to make the conversation.
-She is there with Veronika and Lina, I do not know which of them is his cousin, and a whole flop of kids and teens of different ages, brothers and sisters of each other ...
-We chat, we sympathize, obligatory photos and exchange of email addresses.
+I'm making friends at the pool.
+Uny, 21 years old, who studies English to become a teacher, is happy to make conversation with me.
+She is there with Veronika and Lina, I don't know which of them is her cousin, and a whole flock of kids and teenagers of various ages, brothers and sisters of the ones and the others...
+We chat, we sympathize, obligatory photos and exchange email addresses.

-The group of boys passes us, calls the girls in a slightly mocking tone, and walks away by the way.
-Some dare to wave a little goodbye to me, others shyly turn their heads when I meet their eyes.
+The group of boys passes in front of us, calls out to the girls in a slightly mocking tone, and walks away along the path.
+Some of them dare to wave goodbye to me, others turn their heads away shyly when I meet their eyes.

-I'll catch them a little further on the road, with my bike.
-They beat each other on the way back to the first stop bemos (local minibuses).
+I will catch up with them a little further on the road, with my motorcycle.
+They walk all the way back to the first stop of bemos (local minibuses).
 I stop at their height and do a little chat.

-I begin by responding to their "Dari mana?" (where are you from?) and the usual questions with the little bit of Bahasa Indonesia I know, but the rest is in English.
+I begin by responding to their "Dari mana?" (where are you from?) and the usual questions with the little Bahasa Indonesia that I know, but the rest is in English.
 They are doing well.
-They are hallucinating to see a tourist, a girl moreover, to walk like that, without guide or chaperone, and motorcycle.
+They are amazed to see a tourist, a girl moreover, walking around like that, without a guide or chaperone, and on a motorcycle.
 But they think I'm right.

 We leave with great joyful greetings and I take the path of Rantepao.